strt/www/content/case/epiroc.md

 The film has been used internally and externally with great success.
 It’s racked up more than 150,000 views on Vimeo.

-_“With market surveys, research and analysis, Strateg has come up with a concept that is both innovative and creative, unique in the industry and completely in line with our vision of effective, digitalised mining.”_ J**onas Albertson, president, Rocktec Division**
+_“With market surveys, research and analysis, Strateg has come up with a concept that is both innovative and creative, unique in the industry and completely in line with our vision of effective, digitalised mining.”_
+**– Jonas Albertson, president, Rocktec Division**